-Oak Hills Church is honored to partner with the San Antonio Food Bank and the USDA’s Farmers to Families Food Box program to provide food assistance to families in our community.
-We anticipate providing 500 families a week with two fresh food boxes (one box of assorted dairy and one box of assorted produce) and non-perishable food items.
+Oak Hills Church is honored to partner with the San Antonio Food Bank and the USDA’s Farmers to Families Food Box program to bless and serve local families with various fresh and non-perishable food items.

-We need volunteers to distribute food boxes from the OHC Crownridge Campus to 500 families.
-Can we count on you to serve during this time of need?
+Use your gifts to bless and serve local families!
 Adults, middle school, and high school students are invited to serve.
 Middle school students must be accompanied by a parent/guardian.
 High school students can volunteer without a parent/guardian present.
 Both middle and high school students must have a signed parental waiver (to be provided).
 We are requesting all volunteers bring your own mask (we will also have some available).
 We will provide lunch and water, along with a t-shirt for each volunteer.
 A volunteer waiver will also be provided for your review and signature.

 View available volunteer roles/shifts, and sign up HERE.
 Thank you for serving and being the hands of Christ during this time.
 If you have questions about serving, email Noemi Graham.